At a price point hanging out in entry-level territory, the Fluance RT82 is wearing a beginner’s tag but singing like a heavyweight.

 | Counterweight | Yes, adjustable (3.60 oz) |

 Not too shabby right?
+Here are some keytakeaways:

-Auto-stop is a nice bonus for convenience, and honestly we think the S-shaped tonearms are the sexiest looking.
+- Auto-stop is a nice bonus for convenience, and honestly we think the S-shaped tonearms are the sexiest looking.

-Anti-skate and counterweight are huge for dialing things in, and together it all adds up to more than just turning it on with a button.
-This is an exceptionally well-built turntable where the specs don’t lie.
+- Anti-skate and counterweight are huge for dialing things in, and together it all adds up to more than just turning it on with a button.

 Comparison to Other Entry-Level Turntables

-At this stage, there’s definitely some real competition.
 You’ll find “budget” turntables that come in a little cheaper than the RT82, and they might look tempting.
-But beware—those savings usually mean weaker cartridges, plastic platters, and tonearms with little to no adjustment.
-They’ll play your records well, sure, but they won’t give you the room to grow.
+But beware, those savings usually mean weaker cartridges, plastic platters, and tonearms with little to no adjustment.
+They’ll play your records well, sure, but they won’t give you the dialed in machine to make your records sing.

 On the higher end, we honestly don’t think the jump is all that dramatic.
-The RT82 is already packing the kind of features—MDF plinth, solid aluminum platter, and adjustable tonearm—that you usually don’t see until you’re spending much more.
+The RT82 is already packing the kind of features, MDF plinth, solid aluminum platter, and adjustable tonearm, that you usually don’t see until you’re spending much more.

-Here’s the toughest competition (and yes, they’re solid options too) — but we’ll show you why we think RT82 still comes out on top for most listeners.
+Here’s the toughest competition (and yes, they’re solid options too), but we’ll show you why we think RT82 still comes out on top for most listeners.

 The Other Gold Standard Entry-Level Turntable